Glossary of Statistical Terms

 n(θ^nθ)dN(0,V)\sqrt{n}(\hat\theta_n - \theta) \xrightarrow{d} N(0, V)

-VV is the asymptotic variance matrix, which depends on the type of estimator.
-MLEs possess asymptotic normality under regularity conditions (Casella & Berger, 2002, Ch.
-10).
-For OLS without normality assumptions, the central limit theorem ensures that β^\hat\beta is asymptotically normal in large samples (OLS Fundamentals).
+The dd above the arrow stands for "distribution."
+VV is the asymptotic variance (or the asymptotic covariance matrix when θ^n\hat\theta_n is a vector) and depends on the type of estimator.
+MLEs possess asymptotic normality under regularity conditions.
+Even for OLS (Ordinary Least Squares) without normality assumptions, the central limit theorem ensures that n(β^β)\sqrt{n}(\hat\beta - \beta) converges in distribution to a normal distribution in large samples (OLS Fundamentals).

 Consistency